Skip to content

 What are fringe, overhead, and G&A rates in government contracting?

-Fringe, overhead, and G&A are the three standard indirect rate pools government contractors use to allocate costs to federal contracts.
+Fringe, overhead, and G&A are the three indirect rate pools most cost-reimbursement contractors use to allocate costs to federal contracts.
 The fringe rate covers employee benefits (health insurance, payroll taxes, PTO).
 The overhead rate covers indirect costs of performing contract work (indirect labor, rent, IT).
 The G&A rate covers company-wide administrative costs (executive salaries, accounting, legal).
-Each pool uses a different allocation base and falls within a different benchmark range.
+FAR 31.203(c) requires logical cost groupings and does not mandate this specific three-pool structure, but it is common practice for professional services firms on cost-type contracts.

 How do I calculate my fringe rate for government contracts?

 Divide total fringe benefit costs by total direct labor dollars.
 Fringe costs include employer-paid health insurance, FICA (7.65%), FUTA, SUTA, workers compensation, PTO accruals, 401(k) match, and life or disability insurance.
 A contractor with $180,000 in fringe costs and $500,000 in direct labor has a 36% fringe rate.
-Small GovCon firms typically fall between 30% and 45%.
+In our experience, small GovCon firms typically fall between 30% and 45%.

 What is the difference between overhead and G&A rates?